github/objective-c-style-guide/README.md

 Blah *b = thingThatCouldBeNil ?: defaultValue;
 ```

- * Separate binary operands with a single space, and unary operands with none:
+ * Separate binary operands with a single space, but unary operands and casts with none:

 ```c
 void *ptr = &value + 10 * 3;